thomjiji/calculus/calculus/markdown/function_continuous.md

 ### Under what conditions can a function be considered continuous?

 A function f(x) is considered continuous at a point x=a if the following conditions are all met:

-- Defined: The function f(x) is defined at x=a.
+- Defined: The function f(x) is defined at x = a.
 Meaning you can substitute a into the function and get a real number.

 - Limit Exists: The limit of the function as x approaches a exists.
 This means that as